-Trade optimism drives Wall Street to record levels
+Wall Street hits record high as trade hopes rise

 “We want to see evidence that things aren’t deteriorating and if tariffs are getting delayed or rolled back, that’s evidence.”

-Markets also took comfort from the Federal Reserve’s move on Wednesday to hold interest rates steady.

-The record run in U.S. stocks has been supported by three rate cuts this year, a calmer tone on trade and some relief in corporate earnings.
+The record run recently has been supported by three rate cuts this year, a calmer tone on trade and some relief in corporate earnings.
 The S&P 500 index .SPX is now up more than 26% so far this year.

-Data on Thursday showed the number of Americans filing applications for unemployment benefits jumped to more than a two-year high last week, while another report showed U.S. producer prices were unexpectedly unchanged in November.
+However, investors are particularly sensitive about potential end-of-year weakness after the final month of 2018 was the worst December on Wall Street since the Great Depression.

+The Federal Reserve kept interest rates steady on Wednesday and signaled borrowing costs will not change anytime soon, with moderate economic growth and historically low unemployment expected to persist through the 2020 presidential election.

-Advancing issues outnumbered decliners by a 2.95-to-1 ratio on the NYSE and by a 2.85-to-1 ratio on the Nasdaq.
+Advancing issues outnumbered decliners by a 1.95-to-1 ratio on the NYSE and by a 1.92-to-1 ratio on the Nasdaq.

-The S&P index recorded 73 new 52-week highs and one new low, while the Nasdaq recorded 147 new highs and 28 new lows.
+The S&P index recorded 77 new 52-week highs and two new lows, while the Nasdaq recorded 161 new highs and 43 new lows.

-Reporting by Shreyashi Sanyal in Bengaluru; Editing by Anil D'Silva
+Reporting by Shreyashi Sanyal and Arjun Panchadar in Bengaluru; Editing by Anil D'Silva